About The Mountain Education Foundation

 Board of Directors

-The MEF Board of Directors is comprised of twelve to eighteen members, each serving a three year term.
-The board is responsible for fundraising, overseeing the daily operation of the foundation, setting policies and goals, and managing the foundation’s budget including granting funds to schools.
+The MEF Board of Directors is comprised of twelve to twenty-one members, each serving a three year term that is renewable.
+The board is responsible for fundraising, outlining the strategic direction of the foundation, setting policies and goals, and managing the foundation’s budget including granting funds to schools.

 Executive Board